 On iPhone 5S through iPhone 8, and the iPad Mini 3, iPad Air 2 and later you can use Apple’s Touch ID as an alternate method to unlock the in-app security features of Mental Health Scales.
 To learn how to activate Touch ID on your device, see this Apple support document.

-Mental Health Scales does not yet have the capability to use Apple's Face ID on iPhone X and later and iPad Pro models with the A12X Bionic chip to unlock its in-app security features.
+Mental Health Scales Version 2.4 adds the capability to use Apple's Face ID on iPhone X and later and iPad Pro models with the A12X Bionic chip to unlock its in-app security features.

-If you have enabled Touch ID on your device the security settings screen in the app will show a third switch, labeled “Use Touch ID”, below the switches for Secure Mode and Client Mode.
-If you turn this on the Touch ID dialog will be superimposed on the app security panel (for those devices with Touch ID), and can be used to unlock the app instead of entering the password.
+If you have enabled Touch ID or Face ID on your device the security settings screen in the app will show a third switch, labeled “Use Touch ID” or “Use Face ID”, below the switches for Secure Mode and Client Mode.
+If you turn this on the Touch ID or Face ID dialog will be superimposed on the app security panel, and can be used to unlock the app instead of entering the password.